pranav-deshpande6224/Stroke-by-Stroke-Image-Generation-Transformer/README.md

 This enables the model to generate sketches stroke-by-stroke in an autoregressive manner.

 ---
+## GPU
+* The GPU used here is A100 Rented From Jarvis LABS

+---

 ## Author

 **Pranav Deshpande**
 IIT Jodhpur
+* Deep Learning
+* Generative AI
-Deep Learning • Generative AI • Sequential Modeling
+* Sequential Modeling